 The programmer debugging this verification failure can localize the error efficiently by attaching a data breakpoint to list.Elements.
-If a statement then modifies list.Elements, the debugger stops the execution, in our example, at the call to list.Add.
+If a statement then modifies list.Elements, the debugger stops the execution notifying the programmer of the modification; in our example, at the call to list.Add.
 The programmer, now aware of the location of the failure, can fix the error by weakening the modifies clause of AddSorted.